© Clent P.C.C. 2025

 © Clent P.C.C.
 2024

-Saint Leonard’s Remembrance Service
+Saint Leonard’s Epiphany Service

 Welcome to our OpenCast church service - on-line.